-How intelligent are leopard geckos, particularly in comparison to other reptiles and animals?
+How intelligent are leopard geckos compared to other reptiles and animals?

-How is intelligence in these animals measured, and what kind of issues arise when attempting to measure how smart they are?
+How is intelligence in these animals measured, and what issues arise when measuring how smart they are?

 The study of animal intelligence is an interesting subject, and you have likely wondered how intelligent – or not – your pets are.

 If you love learning about these oddly cute pets as we do, this is a fascinating topic to dig into.